vinklat/macli/README.md

   export MARATHON=http://marathon:8080
   macli app list
   ```
-  ...do the same as above
+  ...it does the same as above

 * detailed list: